-It did not offer me the option to create from scratch.
+It did not offer me the option to create from scratch, probably because I was in the free version.
 I first had to pick three different flyers.
 Since my plan was to create a custom flyer, I chose three randomly.
 Then it allowed me to choose one to design.

 I had to delete everything from the page to begin.
 I added my background, but had to click around a bit to find the opacity adjustment as it’s an icon that I’ve not seen before (I do not bill myself as a professional graphic designer, so that might be why).